Neurohealth Wellness News.

 Conclusion

 ITB syndrome can be frustrating and painful, but it doesn’t have to be a chronic issue.
-At Neurohealth Wellness, our chiropractic care team provides a comprehensive approach to treating ITB syndrome, from addressing the root cause to supporting your recovery with personalized rehabilitation and soft tissue therapies.
-If you’re suffering from knee pain and suspect ITB syndrome, contact us today at [Neurohealth Wellness](https://www.neurohealthwellness.com.au) to book your consultation and take the first step toward pain relief and long-term health.
+At Neurohealth Wellness, our chiropractic care team provides a comprehensive approach to treating ITB syndrome, from addressing the root cause to supporting your recovery with personalised rehabilitation and soft tissue therapies.
+If you’re suffering from knee pain and suspect ITB syndrome, contact us today at Neurohealth Wellness to book your consultation and take the first step toward pain relief and long-term health.

 Contact Us: